I may earn income from affiliate links or partnerships in this post.

 Marienplatz Christmas Market Dates: Nov 21 – Dec 24, 2022

 Hours of operation: 10 am – 9 pm (8 pm on Sundays)

 Fun Local Fact: The Christmas Tree is real!
 It comes from a surrounding Bavarian neighborhood.
 It stays until January when it is given a new life as a May Pole that resides at Munich’s Viktualienmarkt

 German name: Krippler Market

-Located just up the street from Marienplatz on Neuhauserstrasse is a small market composed of 12 stalls selling wares strictly related to nativity scenes and managers.
+Located just up the street from Marienplatz on Neuhauserstrasse is a small market composed of 12 stalls.
+These vendors sell wares strictly related to nativity scenes and mangers.
 Each stall is unique and you’ll find handmade stables, mangers, nativity figures, angels, animals, special collectibles, accessories, and lights.
 You’ll even have repairs and services available to you.
 If you are a manger-o-holic this is the street for you!
 Collectible nativity scenes and accessories are a big part of German Christmas culture, so these make a great authentic gift for the religious person in your life.

 Location: St. Peter’s Church – outside near the church